dunglas/frankenphp/docs/performance.md

 In general, the Go runtime doesn't require any special configuration, but in certain circumstances it can be helped to perform better.

-You likely want to set the `GODEBUG` environement variable to `cgocheck=0` (the default in the FrankenPHP Docker images).
+You likely want to set the `GODEBUG` environment variable to `cgocheck=0` (the default in the FrankenPHP Docker images).

 If you run FrankenPHP in containers (Docker, Kubernetes, LXC...) and limit the memory available for the containers, set the `GOMEMLIMIT` environement variable to the available amount of memory.